Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-The localisation operators $\Loc_{X,Y}$ associate local field monomials to elements of $\cN(X)$.
-In renormalisation group terminology, the image of $\Loc$ projects onto the space of all relevant and marginal local polynomials.
-The precise definitions of the localisation operators do not play a direct role in this paper.
-Rather, only their abstract properties, summarised in the following Proposition~\ref{prop:Loc}, will be required.
-We use the general framework developed in \cite{MR3332939} to define these operators.
+For the definition of $\Loc_X$ and $\Loc_{X,Y}$, we use the general framework developed in \cite{MR3332939}.
 In short, the definitions of $\Loc_X$ and $\Loc_{X,Y}$ are those of \cite[Definition~1.6 and~1.15]{MR3332939}.
 These definitions require a choice of field dimensions, which we choose as $[\psi]=[\bar\psi] = (d-2)/2$, a choice of maximal field dimension $d_+$, which we choose as $d_{+}=d$, and a choice of a space $\hat P$ of test polynomials, which we define exactly as in \cite[(1.19)]{MR3332939} with the substitution $\nabla_e\nabla_e\to -\nabla_e\nabla_{-e}$ explained in \cite[Example~1.3]{MR3332939}.
 The following properties are then almost immediate from \cite{MR3332939}.